Border cells move out of the epithelium

 Research interests: cell migration

 In many instances, cells must migrate long distances to fulfill their destiny.
-For example, numerous cell types in developing embryos are born some distance away from where they will be required in the fully formed organism.
+For example, numerous cell types in developing embryos are born far away from where they will be required in the fully formed organism.
 In the case of an injury, immune cells travel to the site to fight infections, and skin cells move to repair a wound.
-These migrations occur with great precision in time and space such that few cells get lost.
+These migrations occur with great precision in time and space and few cells get lost.
 As someone who needs an alarm clock to wake up and a map to get around Baltimore, I think this is amazing.
 How are cells selected to become motile cells, and detach from their neighbors that stay behind?
 How do they know when it is time to go?
 What signals guide their movements through complex tissues?
 How do they “put on the brakes” when it is time to stop?
 These questions are of fundamental interest to developmental biologists, and have major implications in medicine as well.
 Defects in cell migration can lead to birth defects in humans.
 In addition, cancers are most lethal when they become metastatic, acquiring the ability to leave a tumor and spread and hide throughout the body.

 Specifying a migratory cell population